Crystal-yh-xu/ChatGPT_Hackathon/README.md

 # ChatGPT_Hackathon

 This is a Streamlit website to communicate with data in Snowflake database through inputing natual language and generating SQL query in ChatGPT interface.
-Please heck out the instructions below to get set up and run the application.
+Please check out the instructions below to get set up and run the application.